Skip to main content

 Why it matters

-Green speed changes both how hard to hit a putt and how much a given slope will actually break, which is why calibrating to a specific green's speed early in a round prevents repeated distance-control errors.
+Green speed changes both how hard to hit a putt and how much a given slope will actually break.
+This is why calibrating to a specific green's speed early in a round prevents repeated distance-control errors.

 Common mistakes